Last Updated on October 14, 2023 by Leah Hall

 How to Make Butterbeer?

-We wanted to know how to make a butterbeer alcoholic, and we wanted to capture the butterscotch flavor, and a traditional butterscotch sauce is thick, we knew this wouldn’t really work in a cold cocktail.
+We wanted to know how to make a butterbeer alcoholic, and we wanted to capture the butterscotch flavor.
+Since a traditional butterscotch sauce is thick, we knew this wouldn’t really work in a cold cocktail.
 Wanting a smooth boozy beverage, we came up with a delicious buttered brown sugar syrup.

 The buttered brown sugar syrup brings a rich deep sweetness, and a beautiful caramel color, plus a hint of buttery flavor.
 The hint of butter extract adds another dimension of flavor to the syrup, making this more than just a sweet addition.

 Harry Potter Drinks